Women of Canberra's Electronic Music Scene

 Prior to the mid-2000s radio was THE place to hear music and related news.
 The internet took away a lot of the audience from the mid-00s on.

-Community Radio 2XX was the station that most supported the local scenes.
+In Canberra, Community Radio 2XX was the station that most supported the local scenes.
 Through the late 70s, 80s, 90s and 00s Community Radio 2XX was the focal point for alternative music - including electronic music - in Canberra.

 The admin office management team were nearly all female people through the late 80s and 90s and up to 2004.
 A different times there was: Maeve, Ann-Marie, Lea Collins, Emma Groube, Emma Gibson, Tanya and Indra Esguerra - up until when I became station manager for a while in Summer 2004-05.